tiagopog/jsonapi-utils/README.md

 $ bundle
 ```

-## How does it work?
+## How and why JU?

-One of the main motivations behind `JSONAPI::Utils` is to keep things explicit in controllers so that developers can easily understand and maintain code.
-Unlike `JSONAPI::Resources` (JR), JU doesn't care about controller operations – what happens with resources within actions – dealing only with the request validation and response rendering and providing some useful helpers.
-This way developers can decide how to actually operate their actions (service objects, interactors etc).
+One of the main motivations behind `JSONAPI::Utils` is to keep things explicit in controllers (no hidden actions) so that developers can easily understand and maintain their code.

+Unlike `JSONAPI::Resources` (JR), JU doesn't care about how you will operate your controller's actions.
+The gem deals only with the request validation and response rendering (via JR's objects) and provides a set of useful helpers along the way.
+Developers can then decide how to actually operate their actions: service objects, interactors etc.

 In both layers (request and response) JU communicates with some JR's objects in order to validate requests and render responses properly.